timeglass/snow/README.md

 - Be able to watch directories with thousands of files in them.
 As a target, it should work on the Linux source code repository.
 - The simplest possible abstractions, no pipelines, filters or other shenanigans
 - Support recursive watching out of the box, but provide some configuration that can prevent some or all subdirectories from being watched.
-- Identical behaviour no matter the underlying system.
-- Identical behaviour of the abstraction across OSX, Windows and Linux.
+- Identical behaviour across OSX, Windows and Linux.

 ##The Problem
 Above requirements seem reasonable but are difficult to meet in practice.
 As [some](https://github.com/howeyc/fsnotify/issues/54) [discussions](http://lists.qt-project.org/pipermail/development/2012-July/005279.html) have pointed out, the root of the issue lies in the following table of the ideal subsystems for each platform: